 Still, post travel depression is a very real experience for both myself and many other people.
 Even if it is a trivial complaint in the grand scheme of things, sadness and nostalgia are still valid emotions that can explode after a wonderful trip draws to an end.
 It’s even worse when we’re told to just “get over it.”

 So you can imagine my low feelings whenever I’d step off the plane at Newark Liberty or Philadelphia International.
-Deep down, I’d feel bitter about my journeys not lasting forever, because I was scared to face my problems.
+Deep down, I’d feel bitter about my journeys not lasting forever, because I was scared to face my problems head on.

 1. Discover a New Hobby